Posts Tagged "Jacob Wetterling"

 That’s because today — October 22, 2013 — marks the 24th anniversary of Jacob Wetterling’s abduction.

 Twenty four years?
 How can that possibly be?
 It’s hard to believe, but Jacob would be 35 years old today.
-That smiley kid in the yellow shirt would be 35 years old.
+That smiley kid in the yellow sweater would be 35 years old.
 But, instead of running his kids to football practice or lamenting over the debut of our new Vikings quarterback, Jacob remains a memory… forever 11 years old… never aging… and never found.

 When I first started writing about Jacob three years ago, I was hopeful I could somehow make a difference.
 I really believed if I could talk to the right people, get the facts straight, and keep the conversation going, that maybe someone somewhere might hold the key that could unlock this 24 year old mystery.